UK Horse Racing's Ratings

 These pages are the discussion, with examples, on how to read the ratings and what to look out for.
-It is expected that these pages will be updated continually.

 The ratings come in a number of formats; each with a different view on things.